ibm-telemetry/telemetry-config-schema/README.md

 Determines configuration for JSX scope collection.

-The jsx scope captures (jsx) element-specific usage data for the instrumented package.
+The JSX scope captures (JSX) element-specific usage data for the instrumented package.
 Specifically:

 - All elements exported through the instrumented package that are being used in a given project that installed the package.